hunspell/zsort/README.md

 ## Usage

-zsort waits its data from the standard input, and it prints the sorted lines in the standard output:
+Zsort waits its data from the standard input, and it prints the sorted lines in the standard output:

 ```